-There are as many reasons to quit your job as there are jobs to quit, but there’s nothing more satisfying than quitting one gig because a far better opportunity has presented itself.
+There are as many reasons to quit your job, but there’s nothing quite as satisfying as quitting a position because a far better opportunity has presented itself.
 In a perfect world, every time we quit, it would be to take a job with higher pay, better benefits, and more room for advancement.
 But just because you’re quitting for the best possible reason doesn’t mean that the process is easy.
 It also doesn't mean that you need to advertise why you're moving on.

 Even though you're leaving a lower-paying job for a better one, the standard rules apply: give proper notice, write a resignation letter, and quit with grace.
 Remember that your goal is not to burn bridges on your way out the door.
 You might need a letter of recommendation from your employer in the future.
-Even if you don’t, most industries are small worlds.
-There’s no reason to leave on a sour note.
+Even if you don’t, many industries are small worlds.
+There’s no reason to leave on a negative note.

-Here’s how to write a resignation letter, when you’re quitting for a job with a better compensation package, and you want to provide your employer with a reason.
+Here’s how to write a resignation letter when you’re quitting for a job with a better compensation package, and you want to provide your employer with a reason.

-A full list of resignation letter dos and don’ts is available here, but these are the most important things to keep in mind:
+There is a full list of resignation letter dos and don’ts, but these are the most important things to keep in mind:

 Although I have greatly valued the opportunity to work with you, unfortunately, this is an opportunity I cannot turn down.
 I would be doing myself and my family a disservice to turn down an increased salary and a complete benefits package that includes paid vacation and sick time, and dental and vision insurance.